 - You have a poorly defined jawline

-By developing your upper dental arch, you will promote physiologic harmony within your jaw.
+By developing your mid face, you will promote physiologic harmony with the rest of your body.
 For example, an upper jaw that is too far back causes the lower jaw to compensate when you chew.
 That can lead to severe pain and other TMD symptoms.
 An AGGA can permanently resolve such issues.
 It can also have a positive impact on facial aesthetics.
 Some people who undergo AGGA therapy testify that they can breathe through their nose more easily, than they did previously.
 Many feel more refreshed and less fatigued.

 How Does the Treatment Work?

 If Dr. Bryce recommends an AGGA for you, you’ll start phase one of treatment when he cements the device onto your upper teeth.
 You will also have bite plates attached to your lower molars, which will let the lower jaw move freely and find its natural resting position.
 About once a month or so, Dr. Bryce will adjust the AGGA.
-After approximately one year, your upper arch will have significantly developed, and you will have new space behind your canines.
+After a few months, your upper arch will have significantly developed, and you will have new space behind your canines.

-During the second phase of treatment, you will wear braces to finish correcting your dental alignment and help you achieve a comfortable bite.
-To fill in the gaps created by the AGGA, you might receive dental implants, or the back teeth may be pushed forward.
+During the second phase of treatment, you will most likely wear braces to finish correcting your dental alignment and help you achieve a comfortable bite.
+To fill in the gaps created by the AGGA, you might receive dental implants, or the back teeth may be guided forward.
 This phase of treatment may take several months to a year.

-An AGGA is a remarkable orthodontic appliance.
+The AGGA is an “effective orthopedic appliance.
 It might just be the key to helping you eliminate TMD pain, improve your oral health, and achieve a more attractive smile.

 Meet Dr. Bryce